Geothermal HVAC

 Ground Loop

-The Ground Loop is essential to the efficiency and durability of geothermal cooling and heating system.
-It is comprised of pipes that are either trenched or drilled in the backyard and connected to the heat pump in your home.
-The piping will be filled with water-based solution and circulated to absorb or distribute heat based on the requirements of your home.
-The temperature of the ground is constant four to six feet below the surface, which makes it a natural energy source for geothermal systems.
+The Ground Loop is the key to a geothermal system’s effectiveness and durability.
+It is comprised of pipes that can be drilled or trenched in the yard to connect to your home’s heat pumps.
+The piping will be filled with a water-based solution and circulated to absorb or distribute heat based on the requirements of your home.
+The temperature of the ground is relatively constant between four and six feet below the surface level, which makes it an ideal energy source for geothermal systems.

 Vertical Loop